Available in Classic and VPC

 Create an edge with Self Integration

-To create an edge using Self Integration, follow these steps:
+To create an edge using Self Integration:

-- Select the profile to create an edge from the Profile dropdown list at the top of the page.
+> Services > Content Delivery > Global Edge. - Select the profile to create an edge from the Profile dropdown list at the top of the page.

-- Click the [Create Edge] button.
+- Click [Create edge].

-- You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters
+- You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters.

 When you complete one setting and move on to another, the setting values you entered will be automatically saved.